Skoltech-EnergySystems/GOC/.github/ISSUE_TEMPLATE/table2dict_transfer.md

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.
-Transfer BLGS and Br tables to dictionaries in all modules of the script: dProc, buildMod, dPrint
+Transfer BLGS and Br tables to dictionaries in all modules of the script:
+a) dProc,
+b) buildMod,
+c) dPrint.
+When you have chosed the model you want to correct, write your name in list above near the module.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.